 Rivermede Farm (518-576-2021) run by Rob Hastings now has its own retail location near Rt 73 and Beede Road.
 Rob also carries organic meats from other area farms.
 They have take out lunch items and dinners on Tuesday nights – call for details.

 The Maistar Farm Stand, with eggs and whatever the garden is producing that day, is on Airport Road near the Marcy Field hiker parking area.
 Maistar Farm’s eggs can be found in the Valley Grocery too.

 Cedar Run Bakery and Market in Keene is well stocked with a large variety of take out food.
 There is a nice selection of meats as well including vension, veal, lamb and other items you won’t see in the supermarket.
 It’s wine and liquor shop is great.
 It has coffee and fresh pastries every morning.
 Bakery orders are welcome and full catering service is offered.
 There is also a large selection of specialty food products from crackers to sauces to condiments.

-ADK Cafe has opened a market in a building just up the street in Keene.
+ADK Cafe has closed but still has ADK market in a building just up the street in Keene.

 The farmers markets have great food.
 It is important to go early for the best selection.
 Check this Adirondack Harvest web site for a map to all the area’s farmer’s markets, shops, and roadside stands.
 Click on the one near you for details.
 Here are details on the Keene, Elizabethtown and Lake Placid Farmer’s Market.
 The Keene market is on Marcy Field, on Sundays, from 9:30 until 2pm, from mid-June until Columbus Day.